yao-laboratory/metaIMP/README.md

 4) Minimum contig length ( OPTIONAL) (ASSEMBLY ONLY) - if the user wants to filter contigs after assembly process, this option should be used.
 5) Path to metaIMP directoryEnvironment variable calling

+Users must run install.sh to create an environment for metaIMP.
+Next, users must the stand-alone version of example jobs shell scripts provided in the Example folder.
 ---------------------------------------------------------------------------------------
 Test data: